Cosatu supports land Bill

 We strongly support its progressive provisions, which will enable government to expropriate land and other property in support of the constitutionally provided objectives of land reform.
+The Bill will address the legacies of apartheid and colonialism, ensuring public access and ownership of South Africa’s natural resources, such as minerals and water, and providing security for the dispossessed victims of apartheid.

 These are all provisions provided for in our democratic Constitution.
 There are areas where government has been blocked in ensuring all citizens have access to land and water.
 The Bill provides clear time frames to overcome the current problems where expropriation cases are deliberately delayed by the wealthy.